Impact Training

 For example, if an employee processes invoices or generates estimates, regularly highlight how their accuracy keep cash flow accurate and improve the speed of collection.
 Or you can explain how accurate data entry improves the user experience for external and internal customers.

-1. Trust your employees with autonomy over methods
+2. Trust your employees with “ownership” over work methods

 Come on CEOs!
 Give employees ownership over their work and decision-making authority where appropriate.
-Avoid micromanaging and focus on results rather than monitoring every action.
+Learn to delegate effectively and avoid micromanaging.
+Also, focus on results rather than monitoring every action.

 Let people figure out how to achieve goals using their strengths and expertise.
 Support them when they make mistakes and treat these as learning opportunities.